-IV.B20 APPROVAL OF PROPOSALS TO PROVIDE PREMIUM PAY OR DIFFERENTIALS.
+IV.B21 APPROVAL OF PROPOSALS TO PROVIDE PREMIUM PAY OR DIFFERENTIALS.

-All proposals for pay differentials as defined herein shall be submitted by department heads on a Request for Personnel Action (Form CSC-P-1) to the Personnel Officer for review and approval.
-The Request must be accompanied by a letter of justification addressing each of the criteria required to support the particular differential.
-Similarly, a request to remove differentials shall be accomplished by an approved Personnel Removal of differentials does not constitute a "reduction in pay" and thus does not require a formal adverse action under Part III, Sub-part D of these Regulations.
+All proposals for pay differentials as defined herein shall be submitted by the Chief Judge on a Request for Personnel Action (Form CSC-P-1) to the Personnel Officer for review and approv-The Request must be accompanied by a letter of justificaal. tion addressing each of the criteria required to support the particular differential.
+Similarly, a request to remove differentials shall be accomplished by an approved personnel action.
+Removal of differentials does not constitute a "reduction in pay" and thus does not require a formal adverse action under Part III, Sub-part D of these Regulations.

-IV.B21 BAR TO DUAL COMPENSATION OR DUAL EMPLOYMENT.
+IV.B22 BAR TO DUAL COMPENSATION OR DUAL EMPLOYMENT.

 No employee shall receive compensation for two positions or two appointments in the Personnel Service.
-When an employee is engaged in government work other than in his regular position under provision of Commonwealth of the Northern Mariana Islands, he shall be (1) placed in LWOP from his regular position, or (2) continue his government salary and reject the salary for the second position, whichever is to his personal advantage.
+When an employee is engaged in government work other than in his regular position under provision of the Commonwealth of the Northern Mariana

+Is ands, he shall be (1) laced in LWOP from his regular josition, or (2) continue his government salary and reject the salary for the second position, whichever is to his personal advantage.